Hostess At Heart

 • If you added the eggs at the beginning with the cream it would be lumpy.

 • The eggs are what thickens the cream mixture into a custard.
-As soon as your custard is slightly thickened, remove it from the heat.
+When the starts to thicken, remove it from the heat.

 • The custard will thicken when baked and cooled so don’t over-thicken it.
 Please watch the video for the consistency.